Adding an inset to the figure¶

 with statement.
 The

-position argument, including the inset width, is required
+position parameter, including the inset width, is

-to plot the inset.
+required to plot the inset.
 Using the j argument, the location of the inset is

 set to one of the 9 anchors (bottom-middle-top and left-center-right).
 In the